 Travis Emmert of Veracode is credited in the latest Oracle Critical Patch update for reporting nine Web application vulnerabilities in Oracle Fusion Middleware, Imaging and Process Management.
 After talking to Travis about how he found the vulnerabilities, what he found, and Oracle’s advisory release process I thought this material would make for a good blog post.
 I asked Travis to take a few moments to write about this experience.

-Travis: Oracle recently issued their October 2012 Critical Patch Update.
+.
 This update contains details of nine vulnerabilities in Oracle Fusion Middleware, Imaging and Process Management I found while testing a web site for a Veracode customer.
 There are two things that struck me that I’d like to write about:

 - Why does Oracle have such basic security issues in their products?

 - The advisory release process is senselessly vague

 Why Does Oracle Have Such Basic Security Issues in Their Products?

 The flaws in question that I discovered are not that exciting to professional web app pen testers.
 These flaws could have been found by other pen testers I’ve worked with over the years.
 The vulnerability categories are XSS, script injection, authorization bypass, information disclosure.
 They are on the OWASP Top 10!

 These are categories of vulnerabilities that Static Application Security Testing (SAST) services like Veracode can find and had Oracle done proper security testing on this component prior to release these issues would have likely been found.

 What gives, Oracle?
 Why such basic issues in your product?
 C’mon – the OWASP Top 10 are the most common security flaws that exist today.
 Many of these flaws are easy to find – and easy to fix!
 Are you doing security testing at all?

 The Advisory Release Process is Senselessly Vague